- Traces of the Brush: The Heartprint of Fu Shen

 The Presentation Room, Charles E. Young Research Library (11348 YRL), UCLA Library

-As part of celebrating UCLA East Asian Library’s 70th anniversary program, the EAL is pleased to present a lecture and workshop on Korean Romanization.
-The presenter is Mr. Hyoungbae Lee, Korean Studies Librarian at Princeton University.
+As part of celebrating UCLA East Asian Library’s 70th anniversary program, the EAL is pleased to present a lecture and workshop on Korean Romanization, led by Mr. Hyoungbae Lee, Korean Studies Librarian at Princeton University.

 Since its publication in 1939, McCune-Reischauer (MR) romanization and its variations had been the standard method to transliterate Han'gŭl into Roman alphabets in the world as well as in both Koreas until 2000, when the official system was superseded by the Revised Romanization of Korean in South Korea.
-The MR system is still mostly used in academia of North America except in the field linguistics, and American Library Association-Library of Congress (ALA-LC) Romanization Table for Korean (Korean RT) based on MR is also the standard in the library world.
+The MR system is still mostly used in academia in North America, except in the field of linguistics.
+The American Library Association-Library of Congress (ALA-LC) Romanization Table for Korean (Korean RT), which is based on MR, has also been used as the standard in the library world.

-However, Korean RT is indisputably the most complicated rule book among 75 ALA-LC romanization tables available for different languages or language groups, and it takes most researchers much time and effort to master it.
-This Lecture & Workshop on Korean Romanization is designed to provide the audience with not only the understanding of issues and theoretical backgrounds of Korean romanization (lecture), but also the practical training of Korean RT for academic researches (workshop).
+However, Korean RT is indisputably the most complicated rule book amongst the 75 ALA-LC romanization tables available for different languages or language groups, and it takes most researchers a significant amount of time and effort to master it.
+This Lecture & Workshop on Korean Romanization is designed to provide the audience with not only an understanding of the issues and theoretical backgrounds related to Korean Romanization (lecture), but also practical training with Korean RT for academic research (workshop).

-The lecture & workshop will be held in Korean since all participants are expected to have a working level of Korean language skills.
+The lecture & workshop will be conducted in Korean, as all participants are expected to have a working level of Korean language skills.